If there’s one thing that you don’t want to do twice, that would be retiring.

-I highly recommend using software tools like Personal Capital to see the big picture of all of various retirement accounts and brokerage statements.
+I highly recommend using software tools like Empower to see the big picture of all of the various retirement accounts and brokerage statements.

-We did a full review of Personal Capital that I encourage you to read, but here’s a snapshot.
+We did a full review of Empower that I encourage you to read, but here’s a snapshot.

 A couple could easily have 5 or 6 different firms holding money for retirement which makes seeing your overall portfolio very difficult.
 Are you overexposed to emerging markets?
 Do you have enough bond or income investments?
 It can be hard to tell if you have to check multiple portfolios and start calculating everything by hand.

-That’s where Personal Capital comes in.
+That’s where Empower comes in.
 The site gives you a really sharp and intuitive online dashboard where you can see all of your accounts — from checking to brokerage to retirement — in one place.
 They also state they have a critical two-word commitment to you: fiduciary duty (read our review to learn what this means and why it is so important).
-You can even get connected to a real investment advisor that won’t try to take advantage of you.

 Continue to make retirement contributions to your retirement accounts.
 If at all possible make sure that you are maxing out your contributions every year.

-Continually evaluate your investments, making sure you always maintain a diversified portfolio.
+After you retire, don’t go on cruise control with your investments.
+Continually evaluate them, making sure you always maintain a diversified portfolio.
 As you approach retirement age you may want to consider keeping the majority of your money in non-risky investments.
-Use tools like Personal Capital to keep tabs on your total portfolio.
+Working with a Certified Financial Planner will help with this.